Asian fetish: History

-Although there are multiple theories about the origin of the Asian fetish, it has been posited that modern Asian fetishism in the United States emerged in the aftermath of US-led wars in Asia.
+Although there are multiple theories about the origin of the Asian fetish, it has been posited that modern Asian fetishism in the United States emerged in the aftermath of US involvement in the Pacific War during World War II.

-In the 1800s, after the opening of Japan by Matthew Perry, word began to spread in the United States about the seductive femininity of Asian women.
+In the 1800s, after the opening of Japan by Matthew Perry, word began to spread in the United States about the sexual appeal of Asian women.
 Nationalistic fears that Asian women would seduce White men and destroy White families led to the passage of the Page Act of 1875, which prevented Chinese women from entering the United States.
 However, another purpose of the ban was to limit the reproduction of the Chinese working class in America.

 As early as the 1920s, it was noticed that Dutch men preferred South East Asian women over Dutch women.
-When the Dutch East Indies was a colony of the Netherlands, a new beauty ideal was established, which ranked Indigenous women with light brown skin and lustrous black hair at the top.
-The American consul general to the Dutch East Indies remarked that, to the average man, a mixed-race woman in the colony was considered more attractive than a "pure" Dutch woman, because Dutch women's complexions were too pale.
+When the Dutch East Indies was a colony of the Dutch Empire, a new beauty ideal was established, which ranked Indigenous women with light brown skin and lustrous black hair at the top.
+The American consul general to the Dutch East Indies remarked that, to the average man, a mixed-race woman in the colony was considered more attractive than a "pure" Dutch woman, because the complexions of Dutch women were too pale.

 Miss Universe winner Akiko Kojima in 1959.
 Kojima's victory began the first era of representation of Asian women in the West.

-After World War II, the U.S. military occupied Japan, and U.S. soldiers began to interact with Japanese women.
+After the surrender of Japan in 1945, the U.S. military occupied Japan, and U.S. soldiers began to interact with Japanese women.
 Although the American military initially forbid relations with Japanese women; the U.S. servicemen were "enamored" by the femininity of Japanese women, and formed relationships with them anyway.
 There was a perception that Japanese women were superior to American women, and there was a widespread sentiment "that a Japanese woman's heart was twice as big as those of her American sisters".

 In 1959, Akiko Kojima, a Japanese woman, became the first non-white woman to win the Miss Universe beauty pageant.
 That same year, Miyoshi Umeki, also a Japanese woman, won an Academy Award.
-This period marked the beginning of the phenomenon known as the "Oriental wave" – during which Asian women first gained prominence in Western media.
-The wave mainstreamed a stereotype of Asian femininity: slender, shy, and intelligent; yet also sexual.
+This period marked the beginning of the phenomenon known as the "Oriental Wave", during which Asian women first gained prominence in Western media.
+The wave mainstreamed a stereotype of Asian femininity: slender, shy, and intelligent, yet also sexual.